agrim123/agrim123.github.io/_posts/2019-12-11-spark-statsd-prometheus-grafana.md

 spark_noob_driver_jvm_non_heap_init
 spark_noob_driver_StreamingMetrics_streaming_retainedCompletedBatches
 ```
-The `spark` keyword is the prefix we passed in the `metrics.properties` file above, `noob` is our app name, `driver` tells that these are spark driver metrics and rest of the string is the **useful metric name common to all jobs, we need to extract this out and put rest of them into labels.
+The `spark` keyword is the prefix we passed in the `metrics.properties` the file above, `noob` is our app name, `driver` tells that these are spark driver metrics and rest of the string is the **useful metric name common to all jobs, we need to extract this out and put rest of them into labels.

 Modifying `prometheus.yml` a little
 ```yml